adonix-org/cloud-spark/README.md

 As shown in the [Quickstart](#rocket-quickstart), BasicWorker is the base class for building Cloudflare Workers with CloudSpark.
 It handles common tasks, including:

 - Dispatching incoming HTTP requests to the corresponding handler (GET, POST, PUT, etc.).
-- Providing defaults for standard HTTP behavior, such as HEAD requests and OPTIONS responses.
+- Providing defaults for standard HTTP behavior, such as HEAD and OPTIONS requests.
 - Ensuring type safety and consistent response formatting.
 - Support for built-in and custom middleware.
 - Catching unhandled errors.